Havagoodone/tf-StyleGAN2-windows/README.md

   * nvcc fatal   : Value 'sm_86' is not defined for option 'gpu-architecture'

 -> Upgrade cudatoolkit version or make a new env with upgraded cudatoolkit version.
-It would be happend because you have a recent version of GPU.
+It might be happend because you had a recent version of GPU.

 # Code For Running